huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   the cluster, please following [reference](https://support.huaweicloud.com/intl/en-us/productdesc-mrs/mrs_08_0005.html) Changing this will create a new MapReduce cluster resource.

-* `master_nodes` - (Required, List, ForceNew) Specifies a list of the informations about the master nodes in the MapReduce cluster.
+* `master_nodes` - (Required, List, ForceNew) Specifies the informations about master nodes in the MapReduce cluster.
   The `nodes` object structure of the `master_nodes` is documented below.
+  Changing this will create a new MapReduce cluster resource.

+* `manager_admin_pass` - (Required, String, ForceNew) Specifies the administrator password, which is used to log in to the cluster management page.
+The password can contain 8 to 26 characters and cannot be the username or the username spelled backwards.
+The password must contain lowercase letters, uppercase letters, digits, spaces and the special
+  characters: `!?,.:-_{}[]@$^+=/`.
 Changing this will create a new MapReduce cluster resource.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC which bound to the MapReduce cluster.
 Changing this will create a new MapReduce cluster resource.